alexjcm/portfolio-mailer/README.md

 4. Modify .env file.

-5. Use **npm run db:migrate** command to create database tables.

-6. Finally, in the project directory, you can run: your app will run successfully with **npm run start:dev** command
+5. Finally, in the project directory, you can run: your app will run successfully with **npm run start:dev** command

 Or `npm start`